 Let’s Get Creative

-Begin by purchasing or making a 20 x 20 Pillow cover.
-I use these inexpensive linen blend pillow covers and they look great.
+You can start by purchasing or making a 20 x 20 Pillow cover.
+I use these inexpensive linen blend pillow covers, and they look great.

 Draw a simple sketch of your design onto the card stock using a sharpie pen.
 Then, slide the card stock inside the pillow cover and center the drawing to your desired location.